lazerwalker/azure-mystery-mansion/README.md

 Once you have a functioning Tweego binary, you're good to go!

 - The game itself lives in `mysterymansion.twee`.
 I personally use VS Code (you can download a Twee syntax highlighter).
 - To live-compile the game, run `tweego -w mysterymansion.twee -o index.html`.
-Run a web server of your choice (e.g. `python -m SimpleHTTPServer` from within the project dir), and index.html will update whenever you save the Twee file
+Run a web server of your choice (e.g. `python -m SimpleHTTPServer` from within the project dir), and index.html will update whenever you save the Twee file.
+It's possible images will be broken; I get that's annoying, but it won't be broken on production.
 - If you would rather edit in the visual Twine editor, you can import that `index.html` file into a downloaded copy of Twine 2.
 You should convert it back into a Twee file before committing changes to git; `tweego -d index.html -o mysterymansion.twee` will do that.
 - Pull request in your changes!
 - When your code hits master on GitHub, a GitHub Action is responsible for compiling the Twee file into a website, doing some file munging to make our microsoft.com redirect work properly, and then deploy the latest version of the code to Azure.